HARSHITHA-SC23/InterviewPreparation/javascript/JavaScriptNotes.md

 - When we have a single parameter '()' can be ommitted.
 - When we have a single statement '{}' can be ommitted.
 - The arrow function is anonymous but the engine idenftify by the variable name it is holding.
-- Argument object is not available in JavaScript.
+- Argument object is not available in JavaScript Arrow function.
 - Syntax:
     ```js
         const variable_name = (parameter1, parameter2,...) => {